jank-lang/jank-lang.org/resources/src/blog/2023-01-13-optimizing-sequences.md

 |              966.15 |        1,035,032.47 |    3.2% |        5,250.10 |       1,353.26 |    0.2% |      0.09 | `apply` |

 Ok, **that's a huge win**.
 Clojure was at 939 ns and we're now at 966 ns.
 I had said in [#jank](https://clojurians.slack.com/archives/C03SRH97FDK/p1671038588821099?thread_ts=1671030141.013459&cid=C03SRH97FDK), when someone asked if jank was going to use a GC, that I'd rather have determinism, if it means jank is marginally slower.
 However, the difference here is not marginal.
+To make matters worse, the current reference counting approach isn't even thread-safe; I'd need to use an atomic size_t for that, which would slow things down even more.
+This GC is thread-safe.

 But we're so close to actually *beating* Clojure, why not try?